Riyank786/Social-Network/README.md

 Run `json-server --watch data.json` to run the local json-server.

-Can verify server running navigate to `http://localhost:3000/`.
+To verify server running navigate to `http://localhost:3000/`.

 "# Social-Network"